ventod/zerovsh-patcher/readme.txt

 * Brightness Control
 * CPU Clock Control
 * .ini settings file loading
-* Support for older FWs < 6.60
 * User thread (now only the kernel one is present)
 * All sceKernelDelayThread calls

-Now the plugin expect the PSP to be at least on FW version 6.60 and it loads custom files from "ef0:/PSP/VSH/" (internal storage PSP GO) or "ms0:/PSP/VSH/" (memory stick) depending if you used zerovsh_patcher_ef0.prx or zerovsh_patcher_ms0.prx.
+Now the plugin loads custom files only from "ef0:/PSP/VSH/" (internal storage PSP GO) or "ms0:/PSP/VSH/" (memory stick) depending if you used zerovsh_patcher_ef0.prx or zerovsh_patcher_ms0.prx.

 There might be other unused/useless code left around, feel free to open a pull request or an issue.